Lee Van Cleef: Military service

 After completing his military training, Van Cleef was assigned to a submarine chaser and then to a minesweeper called the USS Incredible, on which he worked as a sonarman.

 The ship initially patrolled the Caribbean, then moved to the Mediterranean, participating in the landings in southern France.
 In January 1945, Incredible moved to the Black Sea, and performed sweeping duties out of the Soviet Navy base at Sevastopol, Crimea.
 Afterwards, the ship performed air-sea rescue patrols in the Black Sea before returning to Palermo, Sicily.

-By the time of his discharge in March 1946, he had achieved the rank of Sonarman First Class (SO1) and had earned his mine sweeper patch.
+By the time of his discharge in March 1946, he had achieved the rank of sonarman first class (SO1) and had earned his mine sweeper patch.
 He also had been awarded the Bronze Star and the Good Conduct Medal.
 By virtue of his deployments, Van Cleef also qualified for the European-African-Middle Eastern Campaign Medal, Asiatic-Pacific Campaign Medal, the American Campaign Medal, and the World War II Victory Medal.
-He was discharged from the Navy in 1946.
+He was discharged from the navy in 1946.

 Acting career

-After leaving the Navy, Van Cleef received his first acting role as a reader for the play Our Town at the Little Theater Group in Clinton, New Jersey.
-From there, he continued to meet with the group and audition for parts.
-The next biggest part was that of the boxer, Joe Pendleton, in the play Heaven Can Wait.
-During this time, he was observed by visiting talent scouts, who were impressed by Van Cleef's stage presence and delivery.
-One of these scouts later took him to New York City talent agent Maynard Morris of the MCA agency, who then sent him to the Alvin Theater for an audition.
-The play was Mister Roberts.
+After leaving the navy, Van Cleef returned home to Somerville.
+He played in an amateur dance band.
+Van Cleef received his first acting role as George in the play Our Town at the Little Theater Group in Clinton, New Jersey.
+His next role was that of the boxer, Joe Pendleton, in the play Heaven Can Wait.
+A talent scout took him to New York City talent agent Maynard Morris of the MCA agency, who sent him to the Alvin Theater, where he won a role in Mister Roberts.

 Van Cleef's screen debut came in High Noon.
 During a performance of Mister Roberts in Los Angeles, he was noticed by film producer Stanley Kramer, who offered Van Cleef a role in his upcoming film.
-Kramer originally wanted Van Cleef for the role of the deputy Harvey Pell, but as he wanted Van Cleef to have his "distinctive nose" fixed, Van Cleef declined the role in favor of the part of the silent gunslinger Jack Colby.
-He was then cast mostly in villainous roles, due to his sharp cheeks and chin, piercing eyes, and hawk-like nose, from the part of Tony Romano in Kansas City Confidential (1952), culminating 14 years later in Sergio Leone's The Good, the Bad and the Ugly (1966).
+Kramer wanted Van Cleef for the role of the deputy Harvey Pell, but wanted Van Cleef to have his nose fixed.
+Van Cleef declined the role in favor of the part of the silent gunslinger Jack Colby.
+He was cast in Kansas City Confidential (1952), Vice Squad (1953), The Big Combo (1955), It Conquered the World (1956) and The Good, the Bad and the Ugly (1966).

-Aside from Westerns and the science fiction films, three of his early major roles were in noir films, Kansas City Confidential (1952), Vice Squad (1953) and The Big Combo (1955).